sam-randall/samrandall.github.io/README.md

 # Sam Randall Consulting
 ### I help teams use data, software and AI to solve technical challenges.

-I have expertise building automated pipelines for data analysis, training and integrating ML models into software, and using mathematical and computational techniques to solve hard problems.
-I also have experience creating business strategy and can advise business executives on technical matters.
+#### Profile
+Data & AI Consultant with a strong foundation in applied mathematics, computational engineering, and full-stack software development.
+Skilled at designing and implementing end-to-end data pipelines, integrating ML models (computer vision, natural language, tabular predictive modeling) into production systems, and solving complex optimization problems.
+Adept at translating technical insights into strategic business recommendations.

 I'm also very interested in mathematical problems (e.g optimization, combinatorics) and system modeling tasks (e.g simulation, graphical modeling, geometric modeling) given my strong interest in Applied Mathematics.
 I received my Masters from Stanford University in Mathematical and Computational Engineering and find the intersections of applied mathematics with software and ML to be fascinating.